-If you feel you might have a defamation claim please do not hesitate to contact us on [phonenumber] where one of our advisers will be able to discuss your situation and advise you on whether you might potentially have a case that can be taken forward.
+If you feel you have a potential defamation case please contact us on 0800 014 8727 and one of our advisers will be able to discuss your situation and advise you on the viability of your claim.

 What is Defamation?

 Defamation is defined as the publishing of a statement which lowers the individual or the company in the estimation of right thinking members of society generally.
 Broadly, the test is whether a statement would cause one to think less of the person or company to whom it refers.
 The other side can defend a claim under the grounds of justification, privilege or fair comment.

 To be successful in a defamation action, the words that are complained of must be: